 - 2.1 Definitions.
-The following terms, when capitalized, shall have the following meanings: - "Applicant" shall mean the person or legal entity who submits an Application to DBA to be certified or to renew their certification. - "Application" shall mean the procedure by which a person or legal entity submits information and documentation required by DBA to be considered for certification or to renew their certification.
+The following terms, when capitalized, shall have the following meanings: - "Applicant" shall mean the person or legal entity who submits an Application to DBA to be considered for certification or to renew their certification. - "Application" shall mean the procedure by which an Applicant submits information and documentation required by DBA to be considered for certification or to renew their certification.